Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 5. Fold in the whipped cream

-Fold the whipped cream into the mascarpone in two or three additions.
-Use a spatula and a light hand.
-Stop as soon as the mixture is uniform.
+Add the whipped cream to the mascarpone mixture in two or three additions.
+Use a spatula and fold gently, stopping as soon as the frosting is uniform.
+Overmixing at this stage can deflate the cream and weaken the texture.

 6. Chill before using

-Let the frosting rest in the refrigerator for 15 to 20 minutes before frosting the cake.
-This short chill improves body and makes spreading easier.
+Let the frosting rest in the refrigerator for 15 to 20 minutes before frosting your cake or cupcakes.
+This brief chill improves the body of the frosting and makes it easier to spread or pipe.

 Keep everything cold

-Cold mascarpone, cold cream, and a chilled mixing bowl all help the frosting whip with better structure.
-In warm kitchens, even a few extra minutes of refrigeration can matter.
+Cold mascarpone, cold cream, and a chilled mixing bowl all help the frosting whip with more structure.
+If your kitchen is warm, refrigerate the bowl and beaters for 10 to 15 minutes before starting.

-This frosting gives you a reasonable working window, but not an unlimited one.
-Assemble the cake, smooth the sides, and then chill it.
-If the kitchen is hot, return the bowl to the refrigerator for a few minutes if the frosting starts to slacken.
+This frosting gives you a decent working window, but not unlimited time.
+Once it starts to soften, return the bowl to the refrigerator for a few minutes if needed.
+Assemble the cake, smooth the finish, and chill it again.

 Avoid overmixing

 Mascarpone is not as forgiving as buttercream.
-If you whip it too long, it can become loose or slightly grainy.
+If you beat it too long, it may become loose or grainy.
 Stop as soon as the frosting looks cohesive.

-Too much sugar can make the frosting cloying and heavier than necessary.
-One of the strengths of mascarpone frosting is its restraint.
+Too much powdered sugar can make the frosting heavier and overly sweet.
+One of the best things about mascarpone frosting is its restraint, so let the cream and cheese flavor stay in front.

 • Strawberry layer cake